 Rulon Brown is a musician and visual artist who creates for stage, gallery and new media.
 Rulon’s recent work includes a avant-rock CD; a solo album made while traveling North and Central America; multi-media and art installation inspired by the RESTLESS American Dream; an art puzzle with each piece embedded with hidden music and film; interactive artworks about the Sammamish River; a CD of world-rhythm improv to 19th Century Christian hymns; headlining the Nicaragua International Jazz Festival; and a U.S. State Department sponsored artist residency at a cultural institute in Granada, Nicaragua.

-In addition to Rulon Brown’s artistic work, he is a designer and founded Key Leaves® music instrument care products.
+In addition to Rulon Brown’s artistic work, he is a product designer and founded Key Leaves® music instrument care products.
 The company’s highly effective products earned two “Product of The Year” awards from The Saxophonist magazine, “Best in Show” at The NAMM Show, “Best Instrument Care Tool” award from School Band & Orchestra magazine, and endorsement from world-class players, repair techs and music teachers.

 Rulon Brown’s band features the celebrated interdisciplinary artist Paul Rucker (cello, electric bass), experimental improviser and composer Bill Horist (electric guitar), and rhythm wiz Jeff Busch (world percussion, drums).

 Rulon Brown’s commercial work include work for interactive media, TV, radio, web, and phone systems.
 Rulon created the Seattle OnHold music program, a first-of-its-kind kind showcase of local musicians that attracted front-page praise from the Los Angeles Times and inspired great cities across the U.S. to emulate the program.

 Inspired by diverse musical traditions, Rulon has toured the United States teaching and performing with a Celtic-jazz trio, worked closely with Brazilian master pianist and mentor Jovino Santos Neto (who produced and played on Rulon’s first album), was guest soloist with the renowned Total Experience Gospel Choir, played horns for the Latin combo Coco Loco, and he has performed a variety of Latin music from Chile, Colombia, Cuba, Mexico, Puerto Rico, Venezuela and more.